GrahamMThomas/php_tip_calculator/README.md

 * [ ] Add support for splitting the tip and total

 The following **additional** features are implemented:
+* [X] Custom tip percentage only appears when the radio button is pressed.

 ## Video Walkthrough